-With four notable exceptions…
+With 5 notable exceptions…

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Wysong Epigen Dog Food
+Wysong Epigen Dog Food Review

-And a fat-to-protein ratio of about 18%.
+And a fat-to-protein ratio of about 25%.

-High protein.
-Low fat.
-And very low carbohydrates when compared to a typical dry dog food.
+Above-average protein.
+Near-average fat.
+And below-average carbs when compared to a typical dry dog food.

 By the way, what impresses us most here isn’t the extraordinary protein content of these products.
 It’s actually the unique process Wysong uses to avoid the starchy binders normally required for making any kibble.